- Newspaper and radio advertisements

 It’s anticipated the project will create 800 jobs during construction spanning a wide range of skills and activities.

 Once constructed, up to 95 direct and indirect jobs will be required to support the project over its 100-year life span.
-Click here for more details.
+You can read more details about this in our Amendment Report - Social Impact Assessment.

 Register your interest to contribute to the project via our ‘Work with us’ page.